SonarSource/sonar-scanning-examples/README.md

 Documentation on [Java - Jacoco Code Coverage](doc/jacoco.md)

+Sonar's [Clean Code solution](https://www.sonarsource.com/solutions/clean-code/) helps developers deliver high-quality, efficient code standards that benefit the entire team or organization.

 ## Examples
 ### Various Languages
 * [SonarQube-Scanner for various languages](sonarqube-scanner)

 ### Ant
-If you have an Ant project, we recommend usage of [SonarScanner for Ant](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/scanners/sonarscanner-for-ant) or the equivalent SonarScanner for Ant on your CI pipeline.
+If you have an Ant project, we recommend the usage of [SonarScanner for Ant](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/scanners/sonarscanner-for-ant) or the equivalent SonarScanner for Ant on your CI pipeline.
 * [SonarQube-Scanner-Ant Basic](sonarqube-scanner-ant/ant-basic)
 * [SonarQube-Scanner-Ant Coverage](sonarqube-scanner-ant/ant-coverage)